elastic/integrations/packages/docker/docs/README.md

 | stream | Container log stream | keyword |

-An example event for `docker` looks as following:
+An example event for `container` looks as following:

 ```json
 {